UCL/BSP-isobenefit-qgis-plugin/README.md

 ## Website

-A website providing a broad overview of this plugin can be found at: [BSP-futurb](https://github-pages.ucl.ac.uk/BSP-futurb) with the associated repo located at [UCL/BSP-futurb](https://github.com/UCL/BSP-futurb).
+A website providing a broad overview of this plugin can be found at [BSP-futurb](https://github-pages.ucl.ac.uk/BSP-futurb) with the associated repo located at [UCL/BSP-futurb](https://github.com/UCL/BSP-futurb).

 ## Plugin setup